iotaledger/hornet/docs/getting_started/nodes_101.md

 - Validating [messages]((https://chrysalis.docs.iota.org/guides/dev_guide.html#messages-payloads-and-transactions)) and ledger mutations for consistency.
 - Provide data for other nodes to synchronize to the latest state of the network.

-## Attaching new messages to the Tangle
+## Attaching New Messages to the Tangle

-A `message` is a data structure that is actually being broadcasted in the IOTA network and represents a vertex in the Tangle graph.
+A `message` is a data structure that is actually being broadcast in the IOTA network and represents a vertex in the Tangle graph.
 When nodes receive a new message, they attach it to the Tangle by adding it to their local database.

 As a result, at any point in time, all nodes may have different messages in their local databases.
 These messages make